-- 1. Understand the practical situations where mixed signal analysis is required. - 2.
-Analyze and handle the inter-conversions between signals. - 3.
+- 1. At the end of the course, students will demonstrate the ability to: - 2.
+Understand the practical situations where mixed signal analysis is required. - 3.
+Analyze and handle the inter-conversions between signals. - 4.
 Design systems involving mixed signals.

 UNIT - 1 Analog and discrete-time signal processing: